YXCS-cya/RacingCar-GameDemo/README.md

 2. **Collaboration**: Highlighted the importance of modular design and version control.

 3. **Optimization**: Balanced system performance by lowering AI update frequency to maintain stable frame rates.
+---

+## 🛠️ Build & Run Note
+The demo is developed and built in **Unity 2022.3**.
+You can open the project in Unity and run it directly from the editor.
+Alternatively, a compiled version (`car.exe`) is available in the Release section for quick preview.